 - Electrical and electronics technicians: Electrical and electronics technicians: These are two separate careers, but they have similar duties.
 You’ll work alongside electrical or electronic engineers, helping them with their job duties.
 An associate degree is the minimum educational requirement, and you’ll also need training, as well.
 The average salary is $62K.

-- Electrician: For a detailed look into becoming an electrician, please check out this career guide to electrician careers.
-You’ll need either an associate’s degree, an apprenticeship, or a combination of the two.
+- Electrician: For a detailed look into becoming an electrician, read our article about becoming an electrician.
+You’ll need either trade school training, an apprenticeship, or a combination of the two.
 The average salary of an electrician is $53K.

 - Electromechanical technician: With this skilled trade career, you need an associate degree or higher, along with training.
 You’ll assist engineers with testing, as well as operate, test, and maintain a variety of electromechanical equipment.
 Job growth is a tad bit slow, and the average salary is $56K.